ingo/ingo.github.io/_recipes/crispy_gnocchi_with_burst_tomatoes_and_mozzarella.md

 ---
 author: Ali Slagle
 category: Entrees
 description: Pan-fried gnocchi is like a faster version of baked pasta.
-This dish is studded with juicy tomatoes and melty pockets of mozzarella.
-Cherry tomatoes are reliably more flavorful year-round than larger, more watery varieties like beefsteak and heirloom.
 image: crispy_gnocchi_with_burst_tomatoes_and_mozzarella.jpg
 image_attribution: Linda Xiao for The New York Times
 size: 4 servings